hanksudo/tables-to-go/README.md

     	type of database to use, currently supported: [pg mysql sqlite3] (default pg) -tags-no-db
     	do not create db-tags
-  -tags-structable
+  -tags-bun
+      generate struct with tags for use in Bun (https://bun.uptrace.dev/guide/models.html) -tags-structable
     	generate struct with tags for use in Masterminds/structable (https://github.com/Masterminds/structable) -tags-structable-only